odoo/documentation/content/applications/finance/fiscal_localizations/belgium.rst

   and set to a :guilabel:`Rounding Precision` of `0,05` and a :guilabel:`Rounding Method` set as :guilabel:`Half-Up`.
 - Taxes must be set as included in the price.
-To set it up, go to :menuselection:`Point of Sale --> Configuration --> Settings`, and from the :guilabel:`Taxes` section, open the :guilabel:`Default Sales Tax` form by clicking the arrow next to the default sales tax field.
+To set it up, go to :menuselection:`Point of Sale --> Configuration --> Settings`, and from the :guilabel:`Accounting` section, open the :guilabel:`Default Sales Tax` form by clicking the arrow next to the default sales tax field.
   There, click :guilabel:`Advanced Options` and enable :guilabel:`Included in Price`.
 - At the start of a POS session, users must click :guilabel:`Work in` to clock in.
 Doing so allows the registration of POS orders.
 If users are not clocked in, they cannot make POS orders.
   Likewise, they must click :guilabel:`Work Out` to clock out at the end of the session.